 From Denver, take I-70 to the exit for Highway 6 (Loveland Pass) just before the Eisenhower Tunnel.
 When you get to Keystone, follow signs to Montezuma Road.
 The trailhead for Peru Creek is on the left, 4.5 miles up Montezuma Road.
-Follow the Peru Creek trail for two miles when you see the Warden Gulch trailhead on the right, marked with a sign.
+Follow this trail a little over two miles in until you see the sign and trailhead for Chihuahua Gulch on the left.

-Meet at the Starbucks next to the gas station at Downieville, exit 234 off of I-70.Low-End Rating:3High-End Rating:3Rock Crawling:
+Meet at the Starbucks next to the gas station at Downieville, exit 234 off of I-70.Low-End Rating:4High-End Rating:5Rock Crawling: